-Carpal tunnel syndrome refers to entrapment of a particular nerve within the wrist, leading to a distinctive pattern of numbness, pain, or pins and needles in the hand.
-This condition most commonly affects females of child bearing age
+Carpal tunnel syndrome refers to entrapment of a particular nerve (called the median nerve) within the wrist.
+This leads to a distinctive pattern of numbness, pain, or pins and needles in the hand.
+Carpal tunnel syndrome most commonly affects females of child bearing age

-Symptoms include pain, pins and needles, and numbness in the palm of the hand, as well as the thumb, index and middle fingers.
+Symptoms of carpal tunnel syndrome include pain, pins and needles, and numbness in the palm of the hand, as well as the thumb, index and middle fingers.
 Less commonly this can radiate to the elbow, or even shoulder.
-Often this is worse at night, or on activity.
+Often symptoms are worse at night, or on activity.
 Patients may also notice weakness or clumsiness when gripping things.

 One of the most common causes of carpal tunnel syndrome is trauma.
 This can include repetitive strain injury, such as that seen in typists, or sudden injury, such as a fall onto the hand.